-- preparation and publication of a Pricing Policy Statement (PPS) - preparation and publication of an annual Reference Tariff Schedule - self-reporting of the weighted average annual changes in each of its wharfage and channel fees in relation to prescribed services.
+- preparation and publication of a Pricing Policy Statement (PPS) - preparation and publication of an annual Reference Tariff Schedule, and - self-reporting of the volume weighted average annual changes in each of its wharfage and channel fees in relation to prescribed services.

 As previously noted, the first two obligations represent a continuation of obligations already imposed on PoMC under the current price monitoring framework.
-However, the Commission intends that a number of changes should be made to the PPS and Reference Tariff Schedule to better inform port users of the way in which PoMC's wharfage and channel fees for prescribed services are constructed.
-Specifically, the Commission recommends that PoMC:
+However, the Commission intends that a number of changes should be made to the PPS and Reference Tariff Schedule to better inform port customers and users of the way in which PoMC's wharfage and channel fees for prescribed services are constructed.
+Specifically, the Commission recommends in relation to PoMC's Reference Tariff Schedule that: